Economic Data freely available online

 You can also find details of the payments systems in each country, including data on money supply, total bank notes and coin issued, data on banks and other financial institutions including branches and value of accounts, cards issued, ATMs, transactions per type of payment instrument, number and value of securities and derivatives trades and many other indicators:

-This site gives data for the G-20 economies and ten others: the five other members of the Financial Stability Board that are not part of the G-20 and five others (Austria, Belgium, China: Hong Kong, Ireland, Luxembourg, Netherlands, Singapore, Spain, Sweden and Switzerland).
+This site gives data for the G-20 countries and twelve others plus the eurozone and Hong Kong.
 The site is hosted by the IMF and is a joint undertaking of the Inter-Agency Group on Economic and Financial Statistics (IAG).

-It provides macroeconomic and financial data in tabular form for the 25 countries:
+It provides macroeconomic and financial data in tabular form for the 34 economies.
+You can access data by indicator or by country.

-There are also links to additonal data sources for each of the countries:
+There are also links to additional data sources for each of the 34 countries/economies.
+Use the pull-down menu to select an economy:

 This is a compilation of more than five thousand data series, from sources including the CIA World Factbook, UN, and OECD.
 As well as profiles of individual countries including their maps and flags, you can browse the data by topic including education, economy, crime, mortality or health.
 The site offers a facility to create correlation reports and scatter-plots on the fly.

-From the left-hand column on the home page you can select profiles for individual countries and country groups or data under morew than 5000 categories.
+From the left-hand column on the home page you can select profiles for individual countries and country groups or data under more than 5000 categories.

 From the central column on the home page, under 'Tables, graphs, maps and pie charts', you can choose a category.
 Under 'Country facts and stats' you can choose both a country and a category.
 Under Compare any two, you can choose any two countries and compare them in terms of any selected indicator.

-From the right-hand column on the home page you can select broad categories of statistics, such as Economy, Health and Agriculture.
+From the right-hand column on the home page you can select broad categories of statistics, such as Cost of Living, Health and Agriculture.

 You can also access data from the pull-down catagories in the top bar.